LatentOctopus/LatentOctopus.github.io/_posts/spirits/behemoth/2023-10-06-behemoth-opening1.md

 (((3-3)))

-G3 top gain Major and forget from discard.
-If you are planning on forgetting a card with {{f}} from your hand, discard that card BEFORE gaining the Major.
+G3 top, gain Major or Minor (whichever you didn't in the previous turn).
+If you gain a Major forget from discard, and if you are planning on forgetting a card with {{f}} from your hand, discard that card BEFORE gaining the Major, so that you still have 3 cards left in your hand.

 Play 3.

 ### Remarks

-If keeping [[Blazing intimidation]] on turn 1, energy might be tight later on, and you might need to swap turn 4 and turn 6 to unlock 3 Energy/turn on turn 4 and 3 CP on turn 6.
+If keeping [[Blazing intimidation]] on turn 1, or if having found a 1-cost Minor on turn 1, Energy might be tight later on, and you might need to swap turn 4 and turn 6 to unlock 3 Energy/turn on turn 4 and 3 CP on turn 6.

 ### Stats